 What Is Li-Fi- How It Work

 Li-Fi stands for Light Fidelity is a fully networked wireless communication technology.
 It is similar to Wi-Fi technology.
-It is a visible light communication (VLC) which runs on wireless communication at high speeds.
+It is a visible light communication (VLC) that runs on wireless communication at high speeds.
 Its speed is up to 224 gigabits per second.
 Li-Fi uses common household LED (light-emitting diodes) light bulbs to enable data transfer.
-During experiment, it is measured that Li-Fi is 100 times faster as compared to Wi-Fi.
+During the experiment, it is measured that Li-Fi is 100 times faster as compared to Wi-Fi.

 University of Edinburgh Professor Harald Haas given the visible light communication coined.
 In 2011, during TED Talk Harald Haas envisioned light bulbs that could act as wireless routers.
 PureLiFi a company made by Haas, the purpose of making this company was to become the world leader in Visible Light information Communications technology(ICT).

 How Li-Fi Work

 Both Li-Fi and Wi-Fi transmit data electronically, therefore they are quite similar technologies.
 But Li-Fi uses visible light communication to carry signals and Wi-Fi uses radio waves to carry signals.
 Wi-Fi signals pass through walls and provide full connectivity facilities, but Li-Fi signals cannot pass through walls and it requires the light bulb is on at all times to provide connectivity.
 When the bulb is off internet connection breakdown.

 According to pureLiFi, Li-Fi Work as: